 At the discretion of the Wellington Doctoral Submission Scholarship Committee, the application of the terms and conditions of this Scholarship may be modified in special circumstances or to avoid hardship to any applicant for the scholarship.

 Regulations and conditions

 - The Wellington Doctoral Submission Scholarship may not be held concurrently with any other scholarship.

 - Half-time candidates must change their registration to full-time and commit themselves exclusively to completing their thesis.

-- The award of the scholarships will be made by the Victoria University Submission Scholarship Committee.
+- The award of the scholarships will be made by the Wellington Doctoral Submission Scholarship Committee.